FluxML/Flux.jl/docs/src/models/basics.md

 ([0, 2], [0, -2])
 ```

+These gradients are based on `x` and `y`.
+Flux works by instead taking gradients based on the weights and biases that make up the parameters of a model.

-But machine learning models can have *hundreds* of parameters!
-To handle this, Flux lets you work with collections of parameters, via `params`.
+Machine learning often can have *hundreds* of parameters, so Flux lets you work with collections of parameters, via the `params` functions.
 You can get the gradient of all parameters used in a program without explicitly passing them in.

 ```jldoctest basics
 julia> x = [2, 1];